Karaborg/My-Docker-Notes/README.md

 app.listen(process.env.PORT);
 ```

-We can also clerify variables in our run command.
+We can also clarify variables in our run command.
 If we want to over-write our port from **3000** to **8000**, we can use `--env` or `-e` tags.

 Example:
 ```
 $  docker run -p 3000:8000 --env PORT=8000 -d --rm --name feedback-app -v feedback:/app/feedback -v $(pwd):/app/ro -v /app/node_modules -v /app/temp feedback-node:env
 ```
-So we clerified our PORT variable as **8000**.
+So we clarified our PORT variable as **8000**.
 Just do not forget that, after changing the port, we also need to change our exposed port source.

 We can also give variables from a file.
 For such things, we create a file on our root project directory named `.env`.
-We then, can clerify the port as shown below in `.env` file:
+We then; can clarify the port as shown below in `.env` file:
 ```
 PORT=8000
 ```

-After doing so, we can simple show our .env file in our run command with a `--env-file` tag like this:
+After doing so, we can simply show our .env file in our run command with a `--env-file` tag like this:
 ```
 $ docker run -p 3000:8000 --env-file ./.env -d --rm --name feedback-app -v feedback:/app/feedback -v $(pwd):/app/ro -v /app/node_modules -v /app/temp feedback-node:env
 ```

 ## Important Note
-If your project has private keys, database urls etc. You might want to prefer using a separate environment variables file, like `.env` file.
+If your project has private keys, database URLs etc. You might want to prefer using a separate environment variables file, like `.env` file.
 And make sure you added that file as ignored in your `.dockerignore` file.
-Otherwise anyone can see them with a simple `docker history <image>`.
+Otherwise, anyone can see them with a simple `docker history <image>`.

 ## Build Arguments (ARG)
-We already changed clerified our port as environment but, we can still make it better.
+We already changed and clarified our port as an environment but, we can still make it better.
 We can set a default value and use that value for our environment value **and** we can also change that value with a build command.

 To do that, we will add `ARG` command like this:
 ```